D4wnstar/aetherwisp/Statistical mechanics/Ensemble/Canonical ensemble.md

 $$\langle H^{2} \rangle -\langle H \rangle ^{2}=-\frac{ \partial U }{ \partial \beta }=-\frac{ \partial U }{ \partial T } \frac{ \partial T }{ \partial \beta } =-C_{V} \frac{1}{k_{B}} \frac{-1}{\beta}=k_{B}C_{V}T^{2} $$
 This connects the energy of a system with its constant-volume [[heat capacity]].
 But the right hand side goes like $N$ for large particle numbers, as $k_{B}$ is constant and $T$ is [[Intensive property|intensive]], so only $C_{V}\sim N$ contributes.
 As such, the variance goes like $N$ asymptotically.
 If we compare it to the square [[mean]] of the energy $\langle H \rangle^{2}$, which goes like $N^{2}$, we can see that
 $$\boxed{\frac{\langle H^{2} \rangle -\langle H \rangle ^{2}}{\langle H \rangle ^{2}}\sim \frac{N}{N^{2}}\sim \frac{1}{N}}$$
-So for large $N$, the fluctuations tend to zero, which means that the energy of the system is essentially defined up to a tiny margin of error.
+So in the [[thermodynamic limit]], for large $N$, the fluctuations tend to zero, which means that the energy of the system is essentially defined up to a tiny margin of error.
 But that's just the definition of the microcanonical ensemble, which confirms that for macroscopic systems, they are equivalent.
+In fact, for canonical ensembles with a realistic number of particles $(\sim 10^{23})$, we might as well write $\text{var}(H)=0$ and $\langle H \rangle=H$.

+Another point that can be derived from variance equation is that the energy fluctuations are seemingly directly correlated with the heat capacity of a system.
+Though it might seem a bit odd at first, think of it like this: the heat capacity is the ability of a system to absorb and dissipate energy without large change in temperature.
+If an energy fluctuation occurs, a system with large heat capacity will scarcely respond it, whereas one with small heat capacity will feel it much more.
+As such, it's pretty natural to see that the system's fluctuations are dependent on how "good" it is at absorbing and dissipating energy.
+The bigger the heat capacity, the bigger the fluctuations are allowed to be without "breaking" the system.
+This is a specific case of a more universal result known as the [[fluctuation-dissipation theorem]].
 ##### Alternative argument
 Another possible argument for equivalence starts from the partition function
 $$Q_{N}(V,T)=\int e^{-\beta H(\mathbf{q},\mathbf{p})}dq\,dp=\int_{0}^{\infty} \omega(E)e^{-\beta E} \ dE=\int _{0}^{\infty}e^{-\beta E+\log \omega(E)} \ dE  =$$